openfisca/openfisca-doc/source/contribute/commit-messages.md

 ### Introducing

-Introducing one or several new variables will be notified by a commit message that utilises, **one independant line per created variable** with the following syntax:
+Introducing one or several new variables will be notified by a commit message that utilises, **one separate line per created variable** with the following syntax:

 ```text
 Introduce new_name